LAST CHANCE TO GET 25% OFF NOW WITH CODE 'BLACK'

 Rosemary and Lavender not only produce heavenly fragrances, but the versatile herbs hold flavours that can be picked fresh from the garden and used to make sweet jams or to compliment a selection of meat dishes.
 Their evergreen nature provides year round cover and they are seen regularly in garden designs as low growing hedges used as garden borders to create structure and to emphasise garden paths, features and larger plants.

 Don't let difficult growing conditions hinder your gardening ambitions.
 Our selection includes a range of edible hedging plants that will thrive in challenging environments, enabling you to establish your very own kitchen garden.
 For coastal gardens, consider Dog Rose, Rowan or Mountain Ash and Juneberry as these plants can withstand the salt laden air and the windy weather.
-Edible hedging trees such as Holly and Hazel are shade tolerant and will produce edible features in covered areas of a garden.
+Edible hedging trees such as Hazel are shade tolerant and will produce edible features in covered areas of a garden.
 No matter what the condition, at Hedges Direct we are determined to supply the best edible hedging plant for you.